-(4) Physical therapy, occupational therapy and/or chiropractic visits will be covered up to a combined annual maximum of thirty (30) visits per person, based upon medical necessity.

-(5) Physician office visits will be subject to a fifteen dollar (\$15.00) copayment per in-network primary care physician visit (includes Family, General, Internal, Pediatrician, mental health and OB/GYN physicians).
-Eligible services, which shall include diagnostic, surgical and/or specialty services, routine prostate/colon rectal cancer tests subject to the limits provided in the network physician's office and billed by that office shall be covered at one hundred percent (100%) after office visit co-payment.
+- (4) Physical therapy, occupational therapy and/or chiropractic visits will be covered up to a combined annual maximum of thirty (30) visits per person, based upon medical necessity.
+With prior authorization, an employee may receive additional occupational therapy and/or chiropractic visits beyond the annual maximum. - (5) Physician office visits will be subject to a fifteen dollar (\$15.00) twenty dollar (\$20.00) co-payment per in-network primary care physician visit (includes Family, General, Internal, Pediatrician, mental health and OB/GYN physicians).
+Eligible services, which shall include diagnostic, surgical and/or specialty services., routine prostate/colon rectal cancer tests subject to the limits provided in the network physician's office and billed by that office shall be covered at one hundred percent (100%) after office visit copayment.
 Effective January 1, 2018, the co-pay for in-network primary care physician office visits will be twenty dollars (\$20.00) per visit.

-A specialty care physician office visit will be subject to a twenty-five dollar (\$25.00) co-payment per in-network specialist visit.
-Eligible services, which shall include diagnostic, surgical and/or specialty services, routine prostate/colon rectal cancer tests subject to the limits specified in the paragraph above provided in the network physician's office and billed by that office shall be covered at one hundred percent (100%) after office visit co-payment.
+A specialty care physician office visit will be subject to a twenty-five dollar (\$25.00) thirty dollar (\$30.00) co-payment per in-network specialist visit.
+Eligible services, which shall include diagnostic, surgical and/or specialty services., routine prostate/colon rectal cancer tests subject to the limits specified in the paragraph above provided in the network physician's office and billed by that office shall be covered at one hundred percent (100%) after office visit co-payment.
 Effective January 1, 2018, the co-pay for specialty care physician office visits will be thirty dollars (\$30.00) per visit.